-lb The lower bound for the column index range of the dense matrix to be allocated.
+lb The lower bound for the column index range of the dense matrix to be rank-1 array.

+allocated.

 Scope: local

 Type: optional

 Intent: in.

 Specified as: Integer scalar, default 1.
-It is not a valid argument if x is a rank-1 array.
+It is not a valid argument if x is a